tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## App Connect Enterprise

 IBM App Connect Enterprise (ACE) combines the technologies of IBM Integration Bus with IBM App Connect Professional and cloud native technologies, creating a platform that supports the full breadth of integration needs across a modern digital enterprise.
+The ACE plug-in allows you to automate an integration bus environment.

 ---